 Are payments made under the Settlement Agreement be paid free of tax ?

-In general terms the first £30,000 of the settlement payment can be paid without deductions for tax or National Insurance Contributions.
-However, money owed to you under your contract of employment, such as wages/salary, holiday pay and bonus pay will be subject to tax as if you were still working.
+payment can be paid without deductions for tax or National Insurance Contributions.
+However, money owed to you

-In certain circumstances the position is more complex and specialist legal advice should be obtained on the tax position.
+In certain circumstances the position is more complex and specialist legal

 What legal fees/solicitors costs will I have to pay?

-In most cases your employer will agree to contribute towards your legal fees of having to obtain legal advice on the meaning and effect of your settlement agreement.
+settlement agreement.
 Thus employers often have a clause inserted into the Settlement Agreement limiting their contribution towards legal costs of somewhere between £250 to £500 plus VAT).
 If the Settlement Agreement is acceptable to you and you enter into the Settlement Agreement this will mean that your employer is contractually bound to pay all or most of your legal costs for the advice on the contents of the Settlement Agreement.
-If you instruct Andrew Veitch to to try and negotiate an increased level of compensation Andrew Veitch will try and negotiate and increase in the level of your employer's contribution towards your legal costs to cover the additional work and have a clause confirming the increased contribution inserted into the settlement agreement.
+If you instruct Andrew Veitch to to try and

-Please feel free to telephone Andrew Veitch to discuss any Employment law matters or disputes or e-mail Andrew Veitch details of the advice you require or dispute you wish to be dealt with for a no obligation estimate of fees.
+telephone Andrew Veitch to discuss any Employment law matters or disputes or e-mail Andrew Veitch details of the advice you require or dispute you wish to be dealt with for a no obligation estimate of fees.

 Tel: 020 7935 1095